 Bayonne St. Patrick’s Day Parade – Bayonne

-Top photo: Irish Step Dancers at the Bergen County St. Patrick's Day Parade, Photos courtesy of the parades.
+Top photo: Union County St. Patrick's Day Parade.
+All photos courtesy of the parades.